astrolabsoftware/spark-kernel-nersc/README.md

   --conf spark.history.fs.logDirectory=file://$SCRATCH/spark/event_logs"
 ```

-And then select the kernel `desc-spark` in the JupyerLab interface.
+And then select the kernel `desc-pyspark` in the JupyerLab interface.
 Note that he directory `/global/cscratch1/sd/<user>/tmpfiles` will be created to store temporary files used by Spark.

 **Note**